TitansBane/Elysium-Remastered/README.md

 ### Audio and Weather

 [Audio Overhaul Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/12466), [Immersive Sounds Compendium](https://www.nexusmods.com/skyrimspecialedition/mods/523), and [Sounds of Skyrim Complete](https://www.nexusmods.com/skyrimspecialedition/mods/8286) offer an amazing base for Skyrim's ambiance and foley.

-### Creation Club

-Elysium Remastered utilizes all Creation Club content for Legacy of the Dragonborn and various other mods.
-It is fully integrated into Skyrim's world.
-The list requires all purchasable downloadables or the Anniversary Upgrade to start up and play.

-There is an empty mod at the top left of MO2 called `[NoDelete] Creation Club` below `00 OFFICIAL MASTER FILES` that you can put all of your paid Creation Club content into.
-As such, there is no need to worry if you ever decide to update Elysium Remastered again.
-The contents of that folder will be safe from being deleted the next time you update.

 ## Creating your Character